grahamcarman/docs/astro/manage-teams.md

 description: Create, delete, and update Teams on Astro.
 ---

 _Teams_ are a group of users in an Organization that you can grant the same Organization and Workspace permissions.
 Organization Owners create, update, or delete Teams.
-Then, either Organization Owners or Workspace Admins can assign Teams to different Workspaces and define their [Workspace permissions](astro/user-permissions.md#workspace-roles).
+Then, either Organization Owners or Workspace Owners can assign Teams to different Workspaces and define their [Workspace permissions](astro/user-permissions.md#workspace-roles).
 This is a quicker and more secure way to assign roles to a large amount of users.

 ## Create a Team